Central University of Finance and Economics: Students

 Currently there are 16,258 students registered at Central University of Finance and Economics, including 10,123 undergraduates, 5,358 masters, 777 PhD candidates.

 CUFE has trained more than 125,000 experts in economics and management who have made, and continue to make, significant contributions to the development of China.
 Many CUFE alumni hold key positions in government, such as the vice premier of the Central Government, the minister of finance, the central bank governor.
 In the recent three years (2015–2017), more than 50% of the undergraduate students of CUFE will pursuit a master's or doctoral degree after graduation.
-They mainly go to the universities listed below.